 The same thing applies to the ‘voice’ of your journal.
 The simplest thing here is to use yours – whatever that sounds like – to communicate your experiences.
 So, it doesn’t matter if your writing style is a little conversational, or you tend to write in a stream of consciousness, just use your voice, and that will help to make it that much more unique.

-Do it in the moment
+Do it at the moment

 Image Source: pexels